Phpcraft/core/README.md

 - Server features:
   - You can chat with other connected players
 - Planned features:
+  - See other players on the server in the player list
   - Legacy List Ping
   - Display messages using § colorfully as well